Remmeauth/Documentation/RemmeProtocolTechPaper.md

 BFT Delegated Proof of Stake is robust under every conceivable natural network disruption and even secure in the face of the corruption of a large minority of producers.
 Unlike some competing algorithms, BFT can continue to function when a majority of producers fail.
 During this process, the community can vote to replace the failed producers until it can resume 100% participation.

+## Block Rewards

+The block reward is divided into the following proportions:
+- 60% - **Stake Reward** - Shared between all Guardians proportionally to their stake.
+- 30% - **Vote Reward** - Shared between the Top 25 Block Producers proportionally to the number of votes they received from Guardians and other accounts (1 staked token = 1 vote).
+- 10% - Remme Savings account

+The block rewards are credited to the account with a call to the system’s contract method claimrewards.
+Rewards are liquid and may be staked with a separate transaction.

+BP does not get rewarded for the missed blocks.
+The claimrewards method credits rewards in prorated to the number of blocks that got added into the blockchain by a BP.
+The remainder (rewards for the missed blocks) gets credited to the Remme Savings account.

+## How to Become a Guardian

+The Guardians play a key role in the protocol's governance process by delegating this responsibility (via voting) to the Block Producers.
+In Remme Protocol, there are specific criteria that need to be met by an account to get the Guardian status and participate in stake reward distribution:
+- An account needs to stake a minimum 250k REM
+- Tokens are locked for the first six months (you cannot change your mind once you stake)
+- The power of the vote is built up gradually to 100% over six months on a weekly basis.
+Note: Guardian earns full and liquid rewards from the start

+In order to maintain the Guardian status, each account will have to re-assert their vote every month.
+With those that do not keep their votes up to date for more than a month:
+- Account stops getting stake rewards
+- The influence of last recorded vote decays by half every year

+In case a Guardian stakes more tokens during the initial locking period, it will increase the locking proportionally.
+For example, an account starts with 100M tokens staked with the initial six-month locking period.
+After 1.5 months they stake an additional 200M tokens.
+As a result, the locking period is adjusted from the remaining 4.5 months to 5.5 months with a total of 300M tokens staked.
+6mon - 6mon*(100M*1.5/6)/(100M+200M) = 5.5mon.

+Guardians do not need to operate a full node.
+Staking, voting and claiming rewards can be done via a light client.

+## How to become a Block Producer

+Any account can register as Block Producer by calling the **regproducer** action in the system contract.
+It is expected, that BPs would specify the website as a parameter and this website would contain a bp.json file in the root folder.
+The bp.json has to be compatible with the standard [described here](https://github.com/eosrio/bp-info-standard).

 ## Block Producer Elections

-There are two levels of Block Producers:
+There are different groups of Block Producers depending on the number of votes they received from Guardians and other accounts:
-- Active BPs (elected Top 21): responsible for producing and continuously adding new blocks to the blockchain.
+- The Top 20: Active BPs responsible for producing and continuously adding new blocks to the blockchain.
+- The Top 21-25: BPs become Active to produce blocks in shifts and rotate every six hours.
+(There is always maximum 21 Active BPs at a given moment)
-- Standby BPs: not producing blocks at a given moment, but may become Active at some point.
+- The rest: Standby BPs not producing blocks at a given moment, but may become Active at some point.

-Unlike in EOSIO (where all accounts can vote), Remme Protocol puts voting responsibility solely on the accounts that met the criteria and registered themselves as a BP.
-The registration as a BP implies that an account stakes REM tokens.
-Once registered, the BP gets the ability to vote (in the proportion of 1 stacked token = 1 vote).
-A successfully registered BP may decide to run for the Top 21 to become an Active BP or remain a Standby BP.
-In the Standby case, they should cast their votes in favor of other candidates they trust and believe to be the best candidates to produce blocks responsibly.
-It is expected that Active BPs will cast their available votes in their own favor.
+Remme Protocol grants voting responsibility to the accounts that have expressed their long-term engagement via staking REM tokens.
+Once staked, any account gets the ability to vote (in the proportion of 1 staked token = 1 vote).
+Participants should cast their votes in favor of BPs they trust and believe to be the best candidates to produce blocks responsibly.
+It is expected that BPs will cast their available votes in their own favor.

 Some notes:
-- It is permissible to change the candidates a BP votes for and, in this way, immediately vote out the BPs that happen to deliver poor service to the network.
+- It is permissible to change the candidates account votes for and, in this way, immediately vote out the BPs that happen to deliver poor service to the network.
 - It is also possible to vote for multiple candidates simultaneously, however, the number of votes they receive would be split equally among the candidates and would total the size of the staked tokens by the BP.

-## How to Become a Block Producer
-In Remme Protocol there are specific criteria that need to be met to become a BP:
-- An account needs to stake a minimum 250k REM to be a BP
-- Tokens are locked for the first six months (you cannot change your mind once you start)
-- The power of the vote is built up gradually to 100% over six months.
-Note: BP earns full and liquid rewards from the start

-In case a BP stakes more tokens during the initial locking period, it will increase the locking proportionally.
-For example, an account opens as BP with 100M tokens staked with the initial six month locking period.
-After 1.5 months they stake an additional 200M tokens.
-As a result, the locking period is adjusted from the remaining 4.5 months to 5.5 months with a total of 300M tokens staked.
-6mon - 6mon*(100M*1.5/6)/(100M+200M) = 5.5mon.

-## Block Producer Resignation
+## Unstaking Tokens

-Once the owner decides to resign and no longer serve as a BP, they are required to sign a dedicated transaction that calls the **unregprod** method within the system contract (not permitted during the lock period over the first six months).
-After this, staked tokens will gradually release over a period of six months.
-This is done to secure the network from speculative behavior among BPs.
+An account may decide to unstake tokens (not permitted during the lock period over the first six months of staking).
+After this, staked tokens will gradually start to release over a period of six months on a weekly basis.
+This is done to secure the network from speculative behavior among Guardians and BPs.

-For example, a BP with 300M tokens staked initiated the resignation.
-After 2 months they decide to restart as a BP.
+For example, an account with 300M staked tokens starts to unstake.
+After 2 months they decide to stake tokens again.
 There were 200M tokens left pending release so those tokens come back into the staked and unlocked state.
-If the BP decides to additionally stake the tokens that were previously released, the entire stake would get locked again per the formula described above.
+If the account decides to additionally stake the tokens that were previously released, the entire stake would get locked again per the locking formula described earlier.

 # Accounts